AustinHartman/auhar.com/_posts/2018-05-31-free-throws-and-randomness.md

 would be comfortable with.
 A paper published in [1985][hothand-link] claimed the idea a player has a hot hand is simply a fallacy.
 The mind misinterprets these occurences because our mind is trained to find patterns.
-When watching sports or going through life, it is common for a to come up with stories to explain events that are inherently random.
+When watching sports or going through life, it is common for to come up with stories to explain events that are inherently random.
 Claiming that a player ‘is on fire’ seems to just be another example of this.
 Our minds are biased towards looking for streaks, and random events can very often appear to show a streak.

 Let me propose an example.
 Below is the chart of a hypothetical stock coming from a program randomly simulating stocks.
-This picture comes from a simulation where the stock begins the year at a value of 100$ and each day its value will go up or down randomly (it is just as likely to go up as it is down) between 0 and 2 dollars.
+This picture comes from a simulation where the stock begins the year at a value of $100 and each day its value will go up or down randomly (it is just as likely to go up as it is down) between 0 and 2 dollars.
 Of course some simulations of this will show shocks that shoot down, most will stay near $100 but some can seem to follow a steep upward trend.
 Is there any information that one could gain from this chart to make an informed decision about whether or not to purchase this stock?
 Absolutely not.
 The chart is completely misleading.
-This stock is no more likely to increase than another simulation under the same conditions which ended up at $50 after one year.
+This stock is no more likely to increase the following year than another simulation under the same conditions which ended up at $50 after one year.
 This is an example of how a trend or a perceived pattern seems to give a powerful indication of what will come in the future, and